 What can resistance bands do for you?

-Now to the other side of the equation.
+Now let’s take a look at the other side of the equation.
 What uses do resistance bands have and are they effective?

 - Full body exercises (compound movements)